Contact US +1 (647) 643-5426

 What Is a Delayed Closing?

 Sometimes the delay is just a few days.
-Other times, it stretches into weeks or even months; either way, it’s more than just an inconvenience.
-For buyers, especially those who’ve sold their previous home or made firm moving arrangements, the consequences can be expensive and exhausting.
+Other times, it stretches into weeks or months.
+Either way, it’s more than an inconvenience—buyers who’ve sold their previous home or made firm moving arrangements can face expensive, exhausting consequences.

-It’s important to distinguish between a buyer-caused delay and a seller-caused delay.
-You’re unlikely to be compensated if the delay is due to your financing falling through or not fulfilling a condition.
-But if the builder, seller, or developer is at fault, especially in a pre-construction scenario, you may be eligible for delayed closing compensation.
+It’s important to distinguish between buyer-caused delays and seller-caused delays.
+You won’t be compensated if the delay is due to financing falling through or not fulfilling a condition.
+But if the builder, seller, or developer is at fault—especially in a pre-construction scenario—you may be eligible for compensation.
+Our Toronto Real Estate Lawyers can guide you.

 When Are You Entitled to Delayed Closing Compensation?

-Not every delay leads to compensation, but when it does, it usually comes down to who caused the delay and what the agreement says.
-In Canada, especially in Ontario, Tarion’s rules for new builds provide specific protections for buyers.
-For resale homes, your right to compensation depends more heavily on the contract and the circumstances of the delay.
+Not every delay leads to compensation.
+It comes down to who caused the delay and what the agreement says.
+In Ontario, Tarion’s rules for new builds give buyers specific protections.
+For resale homes, it depends on your contract and the circumstances.
+See our guide on the legal implications of real estate contracts.

 For Pre-Construction/New Builds:

 • Mandatory Notice Periods: Builders must provide sufficient notice before extending a closing date.
-If they don’t, you may be eligible for compensation, even if the delay is technically allowed.
+Without proper notice, you may be eligible for compensation.

-• Delayed Closing Compensation Cap: As of now, Tarion offers up to $7,500 in compensation for delays, covering out-of-pocket expenses like storage, moving, or temporary housing.
+• Delayed Closing Compensation Cap: Tarion offers up to $7,500 in compensation for delays, covering storage, moving, or temporary housing.

 For Resale Homes: